Fatboychummy-CC/SimplifyUI/README.md

 for these.
 Everything available on the developer forum to these objects are available in Simplify UI.

+For that reason, they are not documented here.

+However, some simple information about them: They are not created using the [Object](Objects) library here, they cannot have a parent or anything.
+Instead, they are internal to some objects which require them.

 ## Objects
 A simple object system that allows you to create your own custom objects and attach them to other objects in this library.